 Oasis is a drop-in centre on Mondays to Wednesdays in East Manchester for those on the margins of society.
 It offers a range of services such as emergency provision, a free cafe, a charity shop, wellbeing support, leisure activities, basic IT training and a work club.

-A charity based in Sparkhill, Birmingham that aims to combat poverty and help people to lead happy and healthy lives.
+The Springfield Project is a safe and welcoming space where people from diverse backgrounds from our community can meet together and receive support.
+The charity, based in Sparkhill, Birmingham,t aims to combat poverty and help people to lead happy and healthy lives.
 Services include: a pre-school nursery, support with employment, debt management and benefits, computer and various English classes.

 Stride Partnership CIC is a Community Enterprise Company that provides practical training to refugees to live a stable life in the UK.
 It gives educational talks to schools and workplaces about refugees and works with landlords and housing providers to reduce instability after a refugee gets their status.